Saro0800/base_pose_opt_ws/README.md

     pip install .
     ```
 ## Documentation
 The code provided to compute the optimal base pose of a mobile manipulator can be divided in 3 main modules, that are contained inside the "src" folder.
-The modules are named **base_optimization**, **interbotix_ros_xslocobot** and **reach_space_modeling**.
+The modules are named **`base_optimization`**, **`interbotix_ros_xslocobot`** and **`reach_space_modeling`**.

 ### reach_space_modeling module
 It is the extension of the code contained in [this repository](https://github.com/Saro0800/Robotic-manipulators-reachability-space-modeling), where the reachable space of a manipulator has been modeled using a single ellipsoid equations.
 Differently, in this paper the optimal reachable space has been modeled using two concentric ellipsoids.

-The "reach_space_modeling" is divided into two sub-modules: **generate_pointcloud** and **opt_problem**.
+The `reach_space_modeling` module is divided into two sub-modules: **`generate_pointcloud`** and **`opt_problem`**.

 #### generate_pointcloud
 The aim of this submodule is to generate a pointcloud representing the set of points reachable by the manipulator.
-For covenience, the genereate_pointcloud folder contains a subfolders named "model", that contains some example URDF files.
+For covenience, the `genereate_pointcloud` folder contains a subfolders named `model`, that contains some example URDF files.
 You can place the URDF file of your robot inside this folder to easily find it using the *Point Cloud Generation tool*.

-By executing "gen_cloud_reach_metric.py", a practical GUI to generate the point cloud shows up (whose elements and methods are defined in gen_cloud_GUI.py), as illustrated in the figure below.
+By executing `gen_cloud_reach_metric.py`, a practical GUI to generate the point cloud shows up (whose elements and methods are defined in gen_cloud_GUI.py), as illustrated in the figure below.
 [Here](https://github.com/Saro0800/Robotic-manipulators-reachability-space-modeling/tree/main/generate_pointcloud) you can find a detailed documentation on how to use the GUI, while , for the details on how the point cloud is computed, please refere to Section 4.1 of [this paper](https://link.springer.com/article/10.1007/s10846-025-02294-5).

 By pressing the button "Generate", a set of points is generated.
 The coordinates of such points are defined with respect to the reference frame attached to the *parent link* (using the URDF notation) of the joint selected as *first joint of the arm* in the GUI.